Amplituhedra and origami, I: tree level: Main results

 since folding a straight line segment cannot increase the distance between its endpoints.
-We emphasize that the inequality~\eqref{eq:intro:1_Lipschitz} \emph{need not hold} when the image $\Tcal(\GD)$ is non-convex.
-For example, \eqref{eq:intro:1_Lipschitz} is violated for $\pt_1=\bdf_{i}$ and $\pt_2=\bdf_{j}$ in both \figref{fig:t-imm}(left) and \figref{fig:t-imm}(right).
-As we will see from the below discussion, this is in fact a ``feature,'' not a ``bug,'' of the theory.
+We emphasize that~\eqref{eq:intro:1_Lipschitz} \emph{need not hold} when the polygon $\Tcal(\SuppGD)$ is non-convex.
+For example,~\eqref{eq:intro:1_Lipschitz} is violated for $\pt_1=\bdf_{i}$ and $\pt_2=\bdf_{j}$ in both \figref{fig:t-imm}(left) and \figref{fig:t-imm}(right).